Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Fermionic symmetry-enriched string-net models

 \begin{conjecture} Given a fermionic symmetry-enriched string-net model with input $G$-graded super fusion category $\cS_G$, the quasiparticle/anyon excitations in the model are described by $\cZ_1(\cS_\one)$, where $\one\in G$ is the trivial element, and $\cZ_1(\cS_\one)$ is a super modular category. \end{conjecture}

-\begin{remark} \JR{Physically, a fermionic symmetry-enriched string-net model can be viewed as constructed by the following two steps:} \begin{enumerate} \item \JR{Constructing a fermionic string-net model\cite{2dtopo,fSN} with input $\cS_G$, where the strings are labeled by simple objects $a_\Bg,b_\Bh,...\in\cS_G$ ($a,b,...\in\cS_\one\text{ and }\Bg,\Bh,...\in G$).
+\begin{remark} {Physically, a fermionic symmetry-enriched string-net model can be viewed as constructed by the following two steps:} \begin{enumerate} \item {Constructing a fermionic string-net model\cite{2dtopo,fSN} with input $\cS_G$, where the strings are labeled by simple objects $a_\Bg,b_\Bh,...\in\cS_G$ ($a,b,...\in\cS_\one\text{ and }\Bg,\Bh,...\in G$).
 It corresponds to the exactly solvable model for the $G$-gauged topological phase, i.e., a fermionic topological order without any symmetry;}

-\item \JR{Ungauging $G$ for the above string-net model by adding degrees of freedom labeled by $G$ to each plaquette (strings $a_\Bg,b_\Bh,...$ become also symmetry defects), as shown in Graph (\ref{graph.plaquette}), we obtain the fermionic symmetry-enriched string-net model.} \end{enumerate} \end{remark}
+\item {Ungauging $G$ for the above string-net model by adding degrees of freedom labeled by $G$ to each plaquette (strings $a_\Bg,b_\Bh,...$ become also symmetry defects), as shown in Graph (\ref{graph.plaquette}), we obtain the fermionic symmetry-enriched string-net model.} \end{enumerate} \end{remark}

-\begin{remark} \JR{For any $G$-graded super fusion category, there is no anti-unitary symmetry in $G$, otherwise it will not be a well-defined fusion category.
-Nevertheless, though any $G$-graded super fusion category does not contain anti-unitary symmetry, we can add anti-unitary symmetry structure (by anti-unitary symmetry structure, we mean that if $\Bg_0\in G$ is anti-unitary, the $F$-move is complex-conjugated under the symmetry action of $\Bg_0$, as shown in Eq.~(\ref{sc})) in the constructed symmetry-enriched string-net model, which is a physical model that cannot be described by any fusion category.} \end{remark} \end{widetext}
+\begin{remark} {For any $G$-graded super fusion category, there is no anti-unitary symmetry structure (by anti-unitary symmetry structure, we mean that if $\Bg_0\in G$ is anti-unitary, the $F$-move is complex-conjugated under the symmetry action of $\Bg_0$, as shown in Eq.~(\ref{sc})), otherwise it will not be a well-defined fusion category.
+Nevertheless, though any $G$-graded super fusion category does not contain anti-unitary symmetry structure, we can add it in the constructed symmetry-enriched string-net model, which is a physical model that cannot be described by any fusion category.} \end{remark} \end{widetext}